Apostle Junia: Making Disciples with a Carrot or a Hammer?

 Jesus's Way: The Carrot in Evangelism

 If we look to Jesus as our example, he did not demolish Roman idols or fight to make Christianity enforced by Roman national law.
 Jesus attracted people by showing them love, healing their illnesses, and bringing hope.
-He overturned hierarchies and uplifted the weak.
+He overturned hierarchies, challenged the religous powers, and uplifted the weak.
 He showed them God's love.

-However, Jesus did challenge the corrupt hierarchical religious structures of the day.
-He did call himself equal to God.
-While Jesus was sinless before God, he may have been guilty of breaking the legalistic practices, working on the Sabbath, and blaspheming by calling himself God (since religious leaders did not believe he was God).
+While Jesus was sinless before God, he may have been guilty of breaking the legalistic practices, working on the Sabbath, and blaspheming.
+Jesus did call himself equal to God (while religious authorities did not believe he was God).
+Jesus made many disciples by using the carrot:

 "Blessed are those who hunger and thirst for righteousness, for they shall be satisfied."
-Some are not hungry for a new religion.
-They are not ready to hear about Christianity.
+Jesus announced that some are not hungry for a new religion; some are not thirsty for righteousness.
+Jesus blessed those ready to hear about Christianity.
+Jesus came not to condemn the world but to save it (John 3:17-10, John 12:47, Luke 19:10).

 "Come to me, all who are thirsty".
 Jesus left it up to the listener to decide whether they wanted the living water Jesus offered.
 They were free to decide whether to come and drink.
-We offer a drink of water; we don't put a hose into someone's mouth and force water in!
+Like Jesus, we offer God's living water; we don't put a hose into someone's mouth and force water in!
 No one wants to be proselytized.

 Conclusion